Name a perfect person.

 What happens when someone does not achieve perfection?
 What happens if their performance is lacking?
 What can you tell that person?

 Well, in some societies, the answer is “work harder.”
 That’s often the answer in American society.
-Americans are often raised to believe that if they work hard, they can achieve anything that they put their mind to.
+Americans are often raised to believe that if they work hard, they can achieve anything that they want, as long as they have the right mindset.
 Kids might be told that they can be anything that they want to be.

 If children are raised with the ideology that perfection is within their reach, and that any flaws are due to their inability to work hard, then they’re going to see imperfections as a problem with themselves.